I'm currently a research scientist at Adobe. I received my Ph.D. from the Cornell Computer Science

 bubble-plane model for cheap transfer evaluation.
 In addition, we consider a

-bubble forcing model that better accounts for bubble entrainment, splitting, and merging events, as well as a
+bubble forcing model that better accounts for bubble entrainment, splitting, and merging

 Helmholtz resonator model for bubble popping sounds.
 To overcome frequency bandwidth